MrFriendCS/MrFriendCS.github.io/N5-CS-DDD.md

 ### Example

 **Note:** Both tables that will be used have a field with the same name.
 So that the database can distinguish between the fields they must be qualified with the table name.
-Just using the field name would be ambiguous.
+Just using the field name would be _ambiguous_.

 ``` sql
 SELECT *